ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/plugin_container.rst

 Plugin Container Layer Parameters
 =================================

 This implements a costmap layer which combines costmap layers within a submap, which can then be integrated with other submaps in the same parent costmap.
-An example would be the use of different inflation layers for different sensors or static layers
+An example would be the use of different inflation layers for different sensors, objects, or static layers

 ``<plugin container layer>`` is the corresponding plugin name selected for this type.